crusaderky/pshell/doc/index.rst

 pshell: get rid of all bash scripts
 ===================================
 Bash is widely regarded as a very poor choice to write any script longer than a few lines.
-No auto-testing or auto-documentation support, hostile grammar, and lack of debugging tools beyond ``echo`` make any substantial bash script intrinsically fragile and hard to maintain.
+No auto-testing or auto-documentation support, bug-prone grammar, and lack of debugging tools beyond ``echo`` make any substantial bash script intrinsically fragile and hard to maintain.